Optimization of finite-size errors in finite-temperature calculations of unordered phases: Verification in Ising models

 As one can see, the results are exact to $O(\beta^{L-1})$.
 Naturally, as one goes to lower temperatures, the correlation length increases and larger systems are required to capture the relevant powers of $\beta$.
 It is easy to verify that, with open boundary conditions, the corrections are always $O(1/L)$.

-As discussed in Sec.~\ref{sec:gener-cons}, although the coefficients in Eq.~\eqref{eq:3} are exact up to $O(\beta^{L-1})$, the convergence for \emph{all} temperatures comes from the fact that they fall off rapidly (faster than exponential) with increasing expansion order.
-Figure \ref{fig:ising-fit} shows a plot of the coefficients of expansion in Eq.~\eqref{eq:4} along with a fit to $a b^{-L}/L$ that demonstrates the faster-than-exponential behavior.
+Figure \ref{fig:ising-fit} shows a plot of the coefficients of expansion in Eq.~\eqref{eq:4} along with a fit to $a b^{-L}/L$.
+The fit shows that $b=\pi/2$, as expected from the singularity of the partition function $\Omega(\beta)$ at $\beta=i\pi/2$.

 To conclude our discussion of the 1D Ising model, we evaluate the first few orders of the NLCE for this model (instead of numerical exact diagonalization of the clusters, we obtain these results analytically).
 First, we evaluate the partition function [$\ln Z_L(\beta)$] on finite clusters with OBC